 2. Bootstrap loader

-After the POST is completed successfully, BIOS locates and loads the operating system's bootloader from the designated storage device into the computer’s memory, enabling the OS to start.
-Here is how this happens:
+After POST completes, BIOS locates and loads the operating system's bootloader from storage into memory.

 3. BIOS drivers

-These drivers are extremely basic and only provide enough functionality to allow the system to complete the boot process.
-Once the operating system's bootloader takes over, it loads its own, much more comprehensive set of drivers that enable the full functionality of all connected hardware.
+These drivers are extremely basic.
+They provide just enough functionality to complete the boot process.
+Once the OS loads, it replaces them with comprehensive drivers that enable full hardware functionality.

 4. BIOS (CMOS) setup